Overexposure to Epoxy

 There is a safe exposure level for most substances.
 The more toxic the substance, the lower that level will be.
 Overexposure occurs when the safe exposure level is exceeded.
 When this happens, the substance can cause health problems.

-Hazardous substances enter the body by skin absorption, inhalation or ingestion.
+Hazardous substances enter the body by skin absorption, inhalation, or ingestion.
 The route for a particular substance depends on its physical characteristics and how it is normally used.

-Epoxy Resins and Hardeners
+Overexposure to Epoxy Resins and Hardeners

-The risk of exposure to resin, hardener, and mixed epoxy is greatest when they are liquid.
+The risk of exposure to epoxy resin, hardener, and mixed epoxy is greatest when they are liquid.
 As epoxy cures, the chemical ingredients react to form a non-hazardous solid.
 As it solidifies, epoxy and its components are less likely to enter the body.

-Skin contact is the most common route of exposure to resins and hardeners.
+Skin contact is the most common route of exposure to epoxy resins and hardeners.
 Even minor skin contact, if repeated often enough, can cause chronic health problems.
 In rare cases, with prolonged or repeated contact, the skin can absorb harmful epoxy ingredients.

-Partially Cured Epoxy Dust
+Overexposure to Partially Cured Epoxy Dust

 Sanding partially cured epoxy produces airborne dust, which increases your risk of exposure by skin contact, inhaling or ingesting.
 Although epoxy is firm enough to sand within two hours, it may not cure completely for up to two weeks.
 Until then, the dust can contain unreacted hazardous components.
 Do not overlook or underestimate this hazard.